maxxiimo/the-front-end-manifesto/chp7-susy.md

 \- [Susy][]

-In this chapter we will implement Susy.
+In this chapter we will implement Susy, a [Compass][]-based grid system that will handle all the flexible-grid-math-calculation heavy lifting for you.

 Susy Set Up
 -----------

-Set up is pretty straightforward:
+Set up is pretty straightforward (in fact we already set up Susy in Chapters 1 and 3 when we implemented our foundation):

 **Step 1**: Add the Susy gem to your `.gemfile` and bundle install: